python-poetry/poetry/docs/libraries.md

 documentation of the build backend you are using.

-Once building is done you are ready to publish your library.
+Once building is done, you are ready to publish your library.

 ## Publishing to PyPI